 K-uptake by shoots and roots of maize plants was improved by addition of compost to the sandy calcareous soil.
 Our finding is supported by many others, who observed that the application of organic materials either alone or in combination with mineral-N fertilizer to soils, particularly newly reclaimed sandy soils, significantly increased the availability of nutrients (NPK) to plants that consequently increased their uptake by plants.
-The increases in the availability of nutrients by application of organic matter is attributed to the improved water holding capacity and cation exchange of soil [27, 28, 31].
-Remarkable amount of organic acids released during the decomposition of organic fertilizer may result in desorbing the mineral-bound insoluble potassium rendering it more available for plant uptake [33, 34].
+The increases in the availability of nutrients by application of organic matter is attributed to the improved water holding capacity and cation exchange of soil [29, 30, 33].
+Remarkable amount of organic acids released during the decomposition of organic fertilizer may result in desorbing the mineral-bound insoluble potassium rendering it more available for plant uptake [35, 36].

 The amount of total N in soil after plant harvesting could be resulted by many processes taking place during the growth period of plants.
-Firstly, the decomposition of organic fertilizers has a substantially effect on increasing the amount of N in soil [35, 36].
-Secondly, the high amount of total N in soil treated with organic fertilizer could be due to the enhancement of the activity of soil microorganisms that fix the atmospheric N [37].
+Firstly, the decomposition of organic fertilizers has a substantially effect on increasing the amount of N in soil [37, 38].
+Secondly, the high amount of total N in soil treated with organic fertilizer could be due to the enhancement of the activity of soil microorganisms that fix the atmospheric N [39].

-The increased available-P could be due to the increasing in soil water holding capacity that encourages the solubility and available of nutrient as well as the retention of K by organic colloids [28].
+The increased available-P could be due to the increasing in soil water holding capacity that encourages the solubility and available of nutrient as well as the retention of K by organic colloids [30].
 Also, the effect of organic residues on lowering the fixation of phosphate through several mechanisms such as chelation and formation of organic compounds.
-These results are similar to those obtained by some authors [32,33], who found that the addition of different kinds of organic materials to sandy calcareous and clay soils significantly increased the soil moisture retention and availability of phosphorus and potassium.
-They explained the increase of available-P by the production of CO_2 and thus the formation of H_2CO_3 during organic matter decomposition, which lead to phosphate solubility.
+These results are similar to those obtained by some authors [34, 35], who found that the addition of different kinds of organic materials to sandy calcareous and clay soils significantly increased the soil moisture retention and availability of phosphorus and potassium.
+They explained the increase of available-P by the production of CO2 and thus the formation of H2CO3 during organic matter decomposition, which lead to phosphate solubility.

-In conclusions, maize plants grown in sandy calcareous soil amended with the mixture of compost inoculated with microorganisms and mineral-N showed a significant increase in plant height, fresh and dry weights, and NPK uptake compared with those amended with mineral-N only.
+Our results could conclude that maize plants grown in sandy calcareous soil amended with the mixture of compost inoculated with microorganisms and mineral-N showed a significant increase in plant height, fresh and dry weights, and NPK uptake compared with those amended with mineral-N only.
 We assume that the improved plant growth was due to the enhancement of the physical, chemical and biological properties of the soil because of addition of compost and microorganisms.
 This stimulative effect may be related to good equilibrium of nutrients and water around the root medium or to the beneficial effect of bacteria on vital enzymes and hormones that induced the plant growth.
+We recommend using such combination of the compost containing different benefit microbes and low doses of mineral-N to enhance the plant growth and soil properties.
+Application of such strategy will lead to the reduction of chemical input in the biosphere and establishing the equilibrium in soil characteristic.